Links on Android Authority may earn us a commission. Learn more.

 We’d be remiss not to talk about our concerns.
 Google has an unfortunate reputation for killing products (the Google Graveyard speaks for itself), and that issue extends to acquisitions.
 Google actually purchased Motorola in 2011, only to strip it of its IP and sell it off to Lenovo just a few years later.
 We’re sure hoping that doesn’t happen with Fitbit, but we can’t really be certain.

 Google, of course, has its own Wear OS operating system that runs on third-party smartwatches from various brands.
-Google actually tapped Samsung for assistance with the next major version of the platform, which is due later this year.
+Google actually tapped Samsung for assistance with the next major version of the platform, although Google plans to integrate certain Fitbit metrics into its smartwatch platform.
 But what does that mean for Fitbit?
 After all, Fitbit has its own smartwatch OS, too.

 Fitbit CEO James Park confirmed at Google I/O 2021 that Fitbit would launch a Wear OS-powered smartwatch in the future.
 We do not have any other details on that watch, but we’ll certainly hear more as development of the watch proceeds.
 We’re also unsure what this means for Fitbit OS, the software that powers the Sense and Versa smartwatch lines.